alamehan/nice-list/README.md

   * [Small Pocket Library]( https://www.smallpocketlibrary.com/) - Help students and teachers and anyone interested in science.

 * Downloadable : Courses
   * [Tutflix.io](https://tutflix.io/) - Free education community.
-A place where you can learn any course online and discuss. ➊
+A place where you can learn any course online and discuss. ⭐
   * [Tutflix.com](https://tutflix.com/) - Free education community.
-A place where you can learn any course online and discuss. ➋
+A place where you can learn any course online and discuss.
   * [Downloadly.ir](https://downloadly.ir/) - Free software download.
 Education, courses, programming, software, etc. ➊
   * [Downloadly.net](https://downloadly.net/) - Free software download.
 Education, courses, programming, software, etc. ➋
+  * [Tut4dl](https://tut4dl.com/) - Get new video training, update tutorials for programing tutorials, mobile dev, etc. ⭐
   * [Ttorial](http://ttorial.com/) - Obtain & download the best online courses for free, from 100+ institutions.
+  * [OneHack](https://onehack.us/) - Tutorials for free.
+A place where everyone can share knowledge with each other.
   * [FreeCourseLab](https://freecourselab.com/) - A great place to learn.
 Download Udemy courses for free.
   * [FreeCourseWeb](https://freecourseweb.com/) - Tutorials Archives.
 Free Udemy Courses Download for free.
   * [FreeCourseSite](https://freecoursesite.com/) - Learn Hacking, Programming, IT, Marketing, Music, and more.